dwwcqu/cutlass/media/docs/gemm_api.md

 ## Device-wide GEMM API

 The device-level GEMM API is intended to streamline instantiation and execution of the standard GEMM computation across the GPU.
-This operator is intended to be used in host-side .cu code and has semantics similar to cuBLAS.
+This operator is intended to be used in host-side .cpp code and has semantics similar to cuBLAS.

 The device-wide GEMM API is embodied by the following operators: